otherjoel/truenas-harden/README.md

 > System notification are sent by email to the **root** user, so this email address is very
 > important.

-    * If you wish to use SSH for management, fill also *SSH Public Key*
+    * If you wish to use SSH for management, also fill in the *SSH Public Key*

 > [!NOTE]
 > SSH is more convenient than the web shell interface to enter commands that are missing from the